 It also may help while drafting of court orders and completing requisite forms.

-Superior Court of California, County of Sacramento Family Law Facilitator’s Office, Joinder of a Pension Plan – informative brochure with universal principles that may be used in other California counties by those who need to join CalSTRS in order to divide community property benefits
+Superior Court of California, Contra Costa, Joinder of a Pension Plan – informative brochure with universal principles that may be used in other California counties by those who need to join CalSTRS in order to divide community property benefits

 (I’m not affiliated with the organizations listed above, and do not receive compensation for sharing this information with you.
 This list is not intended to be exhaustive.
 Please exercise due diligence and conduct independent research to identify other relevant links and resources to use in your family law matter.)